NeurodataWithoutBorders/nwb_hackathons/Workshop_2024_JHU/README.md

 * **2:30 - 2:45:** Break
 * **2:45 – 3:30:** Interactive demos for analyzing data on DANDI Hub.
   * Analysis of open data from the Moser Lab in Python on DANDI Hub
-  * Analysis Dandiset 000011 in MATLAB on DANDI Hub
+  * Analysis of Dandiset 000011 in MATLAB on DANDI Hub
 * **3:30 - 4:** Interactive demo of Dendro.
 Follow this self-paced tutorial to learn how to automatically run data processing apps in Dendro, a cloud-based data analysis application.
 * **4 - 5:** BYOD (Bring Your Own Data) Hacking.
 Developers will be available for 1-1